ahmedraedm/reactnd-project-myreads-starter/README.md

 ## How to install

 * Clone the project with HTTPS: [https://github.com/ahmedraedm/reactnd-project-myreads-starter.git]
-* install all project dependencies with `npm install`
+* Install all project dependencies with `npm install`
-* start the development server with `npm start`
+* Start the development server with `npm start`

 ## Application functionality